Professor, Silberman School of Social Work at Hunter College and the CUNY Graduate Center

 Income support programs, as you might guess, are those which provide income to folks eligible to receive benefits.
 An example of a universal income support program is Social Security.
 It provides income to those who’ve reached retirement age but who also, prior to retirement, sold their labor for at least 10 years.
 Temporary Assistance for Needy Families (TANF) is an example of a means-tested income support program.
 It provides benefits to poor, primarily young women with young children.

 Public housing, more commonly called the Projects, is another means-tested federal housing program.
-This is government owned, rental housing which is provided to low and moderate-income tenants.
-There’s another federal housing program which many might not think of as part of the U.S. welfare state: the federal income tax deduction that homeowners can receive.
+This is government-owned, rental housing that is provided to low and moderate-income tenants.
+There’s another federal housing program that many might not think of as part of the U.S. welfare state: the federal income tax deduction that homeowners can receive.

-Government provided health programs offer insurance to eligible participants.
-They also provide clinical services to patients seen at government owned clinics or hospitals.
+Government-provided health programs offer insurance to eligible participants.
+They also provide clinical services to patients seen at government-owned clinics or hospitals.
 Such facilities are also known as public clinics or hospitals.
 An example of a means-tested health insurance program is Medicaid.
 Many younger, low-income folks receive benefits through this program.
 However, a substantial number of older persons residing in nursing homes do as well.
-Medicare is a universal program which provides benefits to retired persons.
+Medicare is a universal program that provides benefits to retired persons.
 It’s sort of the health insurance version of Social Security.
-The Affordable Care Act, also known as Obama Care, is a means-tested program which subsidizes the cost of health insurance for eligible participants.
+The Affordable Care Act, also known as Obama Care, is a means-tested program that subsidizes the cost of health insurance for eligible participants.

 The programs I’ve covered here are just the tip of the iceberg when it comes to the U.S. welfare state.
 If you’re familiar with that welfare state, especially how it compares to others, such as those in Continental Europe or the Nordic countries, you might be very critical of much of what I’ve said.
 That is, you might believe that the U.S. welfare state is so inadequate that it barely is a welfare state, assuming it is one at all.